 The resulting screen will show your personal profile, among other things, including a link to your Account Users.

 Click the tab to open a list of your account’s users.
 You can click on a user to see details about their privileges (if you have User Administration rights!):

-Edit basic details for this user here:
+You can edit basic details for a user here…

 And edit a user’s privileges here: